Norah-alshehri/fsnd-capstone/README.md

 # Udacity Casting Agency Project
-The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
+This project models a company that is responsible for creating movies and managing and assigning actors to those movies.
 The system simplify and streamline the process of Executive Producer within the company.

-# Full Stack Nanodegree Casting Agency Capstone Project
-The Casting Agency is a full stack project that include backend and third-party Auth0 service.
-This project builded by me as a challenge to complete the requirments to finish the FSND scholarship nanodegree.
-The idea of the project is to demonstrate my backend skills.
-So, i have create a varies API endpoints, testing them, integrate a third party auth0 service and deploying into Heroku.
-The Technology used to build the project are Python and Flask micro-framework.
-For this Back-end i have applied the PEP-8 style.
+It was done as capstone project for full stack nanodgree. this project test backend knowledge third party services intgration.

 ## Getting Started